 - Repeat these steps on all other machines in your ArcGIS Server site.

-To understand how to configure the correct permissions required for database and geodatabase data, see Make your data accessible to ArcGIS Server.
+To understand how to configure the correct permissions and client files required to access database and geodatabase data, see Make your data accessible to ArcGIS Server.

 I recently updated my map caches.
 Are client applications automatically aware that the updated tiles are available?

 If you update an area of a map cache, users of ArcGIS Pro who have already visited that area and extent must clear their local image caches before they can see the updates.
-As a server administrator, you need to alert your users when updated data is available so that they know to clear their caches.
+As a server administrator, you must alert your users when updated data is available so that they know to clear their caches.
 Consult the help system for your client application for instructions on how to clear the local cache.

 I get an error message that says publishing of geoprocessing services is restricted.
 How can I resolve this?

 The error message is for error code 001862: Publishing of geoprocessing services is restricted to administrators only.
-Beginning at 10.4, only administrators can publish geoprocessing services and deploy service extensions (SOEs or SOIs).
+Only administrators can publish geoprocessing services and deploy service extensions (SOEs or SOIs).
 This restriction can be changed by an administrator.
 See Change geoprocessing service and service extension publishing privileges for details.